 - 2 Footpath K6 runs from Main Street, Woodhouse Eaves to School Lane, Woodhouse.
 It is a rural footpath with kissing gates to contain stock.
-It can be muddy in wet weather and the kissing-gates can be awkward for mothers with pushchairs as well as a barrier to the disabled.
+It can be muddy in wet weather and the kissing-gates can be awkward for parents/ guardians with pushchairs as well as a barrier to the disabled.
 Footpath K16 is a branch off this footpath which comes out on Forest Road roughly half-way between the villages. - 3 Meadow Road beside the Primary School leads on to a hedge-side track (known locally as a 'green lane') that continues to Brand Lane/School Lane.
 The exit at Brand Lane is separated from School Lane by a sharp left bend with no footway.

-The County Council has all of Meadow Road on its highways record as an 'all purpose road' but it is subject to a claim to record it on the Definitive Map of Public Rights of Way as a bridleway, so it would be a route for cyclists as well as horse riders and walkers.
 It has a gate at each end.
 A section near Woodhouse can be particularly wet due to either ruts created by heavy farm vehicles or the vestigial remains of ridge and furrow.

 - 4 The circuitous road route is Main Street and Brand Hill (both 30mph) and then left along Brand Lane to School Lane, Woodhouse.
 Brand Lane has several bends.
 It does have a usable verge on most of its West side, provided this is kept free of overhanging branches (by the landowners) and mown regularly (by the council).
-It carries farm traffic as well as vehicles using it as a route to Swithland and the other pair of country parks (Swithland Woods and Bradgate Park). - 163.
+It carries farm traffic as well as vehicles using it as a route to Swithland and the other pair of country parks (Swithland Woods and Bradgate Park). - 158.
 Whilst tree planting in general is to be encouraged, including in hedgerows, when considering any tree planting on verges, trees should provide 3m headroom for the safety of walkers, horse riders and in extremis cyclists.
-Rural verges provide a refuge for vulnerable road users, increasingly important owing to the rise in electric (silent) vehicles, as separation from traffic along country roads may not always be possible. - 164.
+Rural verges provide a refuge for vulnerable road users, increasingly important owing to the rise in electric (silent) vehicles, as separation from traffic along country roads may not always be possible. - 159.
 The whole length of the main B road through the settlements has seen many collisions, in the past four decades, over 60 collisions in the parish were fatal.
 The parish Traffic Watch Group and Parish Council have successfully campaigned to reduce speeding in collaboration with police, highways, Borough and other agencies.
 A trial of average speed cameras began in 2019.

-POLICY T1: TRAFFIC FLOW & VOLUME MANAGEMENT - With particular regard to the rural highway network of the Parish and the need to minimise any increase in vehicular traffic all residential and commercial development must:
+POLICY T1: TRAFFIC FLOW & VOLUME MANAGEMENT - With particular regard to the rural highway network within the Woodhouse Neighbourhood Plan area and the need to mitigate increases in vehicular traffic, all new residential and commercial development should aim to;